glazari/DeepReinforcement/README.md

 - Evaluate
   - plays n times
   - returns mean score and standard deviation
--Train
+- Train
-  -This is essencialy the heart of the algorithm, where the reinforment learning part of the algorithm is implemnted.
+  - This is essencialy the heart of the algorithm, where the reinforment learning part of the algorithm is implemnted.
-  -Evaluates throughout training.
+  - Evaluates throughout training.

 ## Requirements